| Reggie's television

 RP:

 Yes.
-Wouldn't you say that
+Wouldn't you

 gave them a warm feeling of superiority over the makers?